 Nathan’s legacy extends far beyond building a successful empire that has been in existence for over 60 years.
 When it came to the latter 25 years, “90 percent of his life… was all about charity,” lifelong Benderson family friend Jordan Levy said.

 A True Renaissance Man

 Colorful stories about Nathan surfaced at his memorial, like bankers being in a state of shock in the middle of board meetings when Nathan (a man who lacked a high school education) spoke fluent French.
 Nobody was too timid to mention Nathan’s frugality, either.
 His squeezing of pennies was the stuff of legend, including driving a Ford Taurus instead of something more luxurious.
+You can be like him check out this link https://www.zemotor.com/used-cars/ford-f150-supercharged-harley-davidson.
 He chose to use his wealth to help those in need (whether they be human or animal).

 Nathan Benderson’s life was honored in Buffalo, NY, where numerous articles were written about both his passing and life accomplishments.
 It was an overwhelming turnout that touched the entire family as the entire city stood present.
 “He was Mr. Buffalo,” said family friend Keith Leonard.

 Lessons learned from Nathan Benderson will continue to touch and educate the Buffalo community, but will also touch new communities as Nathan’s son, Randy, continues on with Nathan’s legacy.